 Have you experienced the excitement of harvesting a banded game bird?
 Report your band recovery.
 Photo courtesy of Carol Steinmetz of Marshfield

 Please note: NEW!
-The Approved 2016 migratory game bird seasons are available.
+The 2016 Wisconsin Early Teal Season Summary is available.

 The Wisconsin waterfowl hunter is one of the most dedicated and involved conservationists in the nation, contributing time and money to waterfowl management and habitat restoration.
 Wisconsin is a great waterfowl hunting state and one of the reasons is your enthusiasm and dedication to the sport.
 Waterfowl are enjoyed by many people in Wisconsin.
 Look below for more information on waterfowl reports and surveys, hunting regulations and other current issues.